openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 :ref:`atomicrmw <i_atomicrmw>`, :ref:`fence <i_fence>`,
 :ref:`atomic load <i_load>`, and :ref:`atomic store <i_store>`) take
 ordering parameters that determine which other atomic instructions on the same address they *synchronize with*.
-These semantics are borrowed from Java and C++0x, but are somewhat more colloquial.
-If these descriptions aren't precise enough, check those specs (see spec references in the :doc:`atomics guide <Atomics>`).
-:ref:`fence <i_fence>` instructions treat these orderings somewhat differently since they don't take an address.
+These semantics implement the Java or C++ memory models; if these descriptions aren't precise enough, check those specs (see spec references in the :doc:`atomics guide <Atomics>`). :ref:`fence <i_fence>` instructions treat these orderings somewhat differently since they don't take an address.
 See that instruction's documentation for details.

 For a simpler introduction to the ordering constraints, see the :doc:`Atomics`.